dndinh7/slenderman/README.md

 Here is a very simple take on Mark J. Hadley's _Slenderman: The Eight Pages_, which is a horror game based around a creepy pasta character called Slenderman.
 The objective of the game is to collect all 8 pages before Slenderman catches you and you lose.

 You are spawned at the center of a forest and on 8 different trees are pages that you have to collect.
 Warning: once you collect your first page, Slenderman will start to appear around the forest.
 AVOID looking at him, or you will lose health.
-The more direct you look at him, the more your health will diminish.
-Be careful, you will not know your current hp, but it will recover over time slowly as you avoid Slenderman.
+If you look directly at Slenderman, your health will deplete in a couple of seconds.
+Be careful, as you will not know your current hp.
+Your hp will recover slowly over time as you avoid Slenderman.

 Controls:
 - 'WASD' to move